return42/sphkerneldoc/linux_src_doc/include/linux/dma-fence_h.rst

     acquire a reference to an RCU tracked fence

     :param struct dma_fence __rcu \*\*fencep:
-        [in]    pointer to fence to increase refcount of
+        pointer to fence to increase refcount of

 .. _`dma_fence_get_rcu_safe.description`: